MPdeM/imaging_diagnosis/README.md

-### ♦♦ The work in here is purely exploratory and IT IS NOT INTENDED FOR DIAGNOSTIC PURPOSES ♦♦
+#### ♦♦ The work in here is purely exploratory and  NOT INTENDED FOR DIAGNOSTIC PURPOSES ♦♦

 ### COVID-19 X-Rays PREDICTOR
 Project Summary: to use X-Ray lung images to detect COVI-19 positive cases using Machine Learning.